☛ Explore Rift Valley's five lakes (south of Addis Ababa),

 With this 2-days tour from Addis Ababa visit Melka Kunture Prehistoric Site, and the grave site of Tiya (UNESCO World Heritage and 14th Century AD).

-Explore 5 Rift Valley lakes, Bishoftu (Debre Ziet) Crater Lake, Fish Market of Lake Awassa, and Abiyatta Shalla Lakes National Park and enjoy scenic stops to enjoy the view of the Rift Valley.
+You'll see 5 Rift Valley lakes and the Bishoftu (Debre Ziet) Crater Lake.
+Visit the Fish Market of Lake Awassa, and Abiyatta Shalla Lakes National Park.
+Take scenic stops to enjoy the dramatic views of the Rift Valley.

-Also, visit the cultural market of the Oromo people (only on Thursdays and Sundays), boat ride on Lake Ziway, and attending a typical Ethiopian Coffee Ceremony are part of the tour.
+Also, visit the cultural market of the Oromo people (only on Thursdays and Sundays).
+Boat ride on Lake Ziway and attending a typical Ethiopian Coffee Ceremony are part of the tour.

-Animals visitors would see include Baboons, warthogs, gazelles, ostriches, hippos, etc. and birds like Storks, Ibis, Plovers, Stilts, Fish Eagles, Abyssinian Ground Hornbills, etc.
+With this two-day nature tour, see baboons, warthogs, gazelles, ostriches, hippos, and Vervet monkeys.
+Watch birds like Storks, Ibis, Plovers, Stilts, Fish Eagles, Abyssinian Ground Hornbills, etc.

 Merit Ethiopian Experience Tours creates the ETHIOpERIENCE you need in Ethiopia.